Hearth to Table: Dinner in 1648

 - All sales are final

-- Cost is $56.24 per person plus taxes and EventBrite fees – no tips
+- Cost for the summer dining experience is $56.24 per person plus taxes and EventBrite fees – no tips

 - Reservations required through EventBrite and must be made at least 24hrs before each dinner.